huyph/stellar-ingest/doc/docker.md

 The official [Docker images](https://hub.docker.com/r/data61/stellar-ingest/tags/) can be used to run _stellar-ingest_ via CLI and REST.

-Below  are  the  steps  required  to   ingest  the  imdb  example  dataset  (see [README.md](../README.md)).
+Below  are  the  steps  required  to   ingest  the  FilmDB  example  dataset  (see [README.md](../README.md)).

 ## CLI ingestion via Docker image